silencesys/lindat-tei/src/guidelines/tei-header.md

   </listWit>
 </sourceDesc>
 ```
-The `sourceDesc` element is the fourth and final component of the fileDesc element.
+The `sourceDesc` element is the fifth and final component of the fileDesc element.
 It is a mandatory element and is used to record details of the source or sources from which a computer file is derived.
 This might be a printed text or a manuscript, another computer file, an audio or video recording of some kind, or a combination of these.
 An electronic file may also have no source, if what is being catalogued is an original text created in an electronic form.
 The paragraph `<p>` element can and should be used for the general description of the sources, then each witness should be listed in the `listWit` list.